datacommonsorg/docsite/api/python/place_obs.md

 **Returns**

-A list of dictionaries, with each dictionary containng *all* `Observation`'s of a place that conform to the `StatisticalPopulation` constraints.
-See examples for more details on how the format of the return value is structured.
+A list of dictionaries, with each dictionary containing *all* `Observation`s of a `Place` that conform to the `StatisticalPopulation` constraints.
+See examples for more details on how the return value is structured.

 **Raises**